openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-serviceExtensionAbility.md

 onDestroy(): void;

-Called when this ServiceExtensionAbility is destroyed to clear resources.
+Called to clear resources when this ServiceExtensionAbility is being destroyed.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core